ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/our-first-amp-page.md

 After you have installed the AMP Validator Chrome extension, the validator will automatically run on any open page that has the AMP symbol (⚡) in its html tag, like ours does now.
 Open your Glitch project and look at the icon for the AMP Validator extension.
 It should look similar to the red one below with the badge indicating that there are 7 validation errors.

-{{ image('/static/img/courses/beginner/image6.png', 58, 58, caption='The AMP Validator Chrome extension showing AMP issues.') }}
+{{ image('/static/img/courses/beginner/image6.png', 58, 58,  align='center third', caption='The AMP Validator Chrome extension showing AMP issues.') }}

 Clicking on the icon for the AMP Validator opens a pop-up that lists the validation errors for the current page and gives some possible solutions to our issues.

-{{ image('/static/img/courses/beginner/image22.png', 1548, 1170, caption='The issues displayed in the AMP Validator Chrome Extension.') }}
+{{ image('/static/img/courses/beginner/image22.png', 1548, 1170, align='center', caption='The issues displayed in the AMP Validator Chrome Extension.') }}

 For the entry about the `<img>` tag: